GatoGraphQL/GatoGraphQL/layers/Engine/packages/component-model/README.md

               dbobjectids: [...]
 ```

-Then requesting the webpage URL adding parameters `componentfilter=componentpaths` and `componentpaths[]=component1.component2.component5` will produce the following response:
+Then requesting the webpage URL adding parameters `componentFilter=componentpaths` and `componentpaths[]=component1.component2.component5` will produce the following response:

 ```javascript
 "component1"